Who is this for?

 Maybe you:

-• know what’s true for you, but delay acting
+• know what’s true for you, but life still feels like a struggle at times

 • hold back your voice to avoid friction or judgment